 Despite the heavy rain and hail storm that caught out so many drivers, Tandy says he has experienced worse.

 “It wasn’t so bad – it was nowhere near as bad as what we had in the ‘24 Hour’ during the night last year.
 Both Richard and I experienced this last year, so this was quite tame in comparison.
 But, of course, it’s never nice to have these conditions.
 Anything can happen without any warning, at any time.
 Your level of concentration just has to be so much higher than normal, at all times.
-This is what experience and practise brings to you – it was OK.”
+This is what experience and practice brings to you – it was OK.”

 When the rain slowly receded, Tandy took charge of the race with a lead of over 1 minute.
 Despite fellow Porsche racer Dennis Olsen leading the way for a while, Tandy and co-driver Richard Lietz’ win was never challenged.